mehranferiduny/parantez/README.md

-Project Title: Parantez Simple [Virgol.io](https://virgool.io/) REST API with Nest.js and TypeScript Description
+# Parantez Simple [Virgol.io](https://virgool.io/) REST API with Nest.js and TypeScript

+Description
 This project aims to create a simple REST API using Nest.js, a progressive Node.js framework.
 We’ll build an efficient, reliable, and scalable server-side application that exposes RESTful endpoints.